 $userCredentials = Get-JAMSCredential -UserName JAMSUserName -Server JAMSServerName

-Once the credentials have been established a connection can then be made.
+Once the credentials have been established a connection can be made.
 The following example demonstrates the format for establishing an FTP connection:

 [Establishing a Connection]